jaiden-stipp/Chip-8/README.md

 ----------------
 0nnn - Jumps to routine at nnn (not implemented because modern interpreter)

-00E0 - Clear display
+00E0 / CLS - Clear display

-00EE - Returns from routine.
+00EE / RET - Returns from routine.
 Sets program counter to address at the top of the stack and then subtracts 1

 1nnn - Jumps to location nnn.
 Also sets program counter to nnn